Prezzodaman/x86/bgl.md

 Draws a *scaled* graphic to the BGL's buffer!!
 Uses all the same parameters as **bgl_draw_gfx**, with the addition of dwords **bgl_scale_x** and **bgl_scale_y** which allow you to scale the width and height independently.
 Higher values make the graphic smaller, and negative values make it bigger.
 The largest positive scale value is 32.
 It supports **bgl_opaque** and **bgl_erase**, but doesn't support **bgl_flip**.
 That'll probably never get added.
 It also uses 32-bit registers, so may not be as compatible.

 ## bgl_draw_gfx_rotate
 Draws a *rotated* graphic to the BGL's buffer!!
 Uses all the same parameters as **bgl_draw_gfx**, with the addition of the word **bgl_rotate_angle** which determines the rotation angle in degrees.
 Like **bgl_draw_gfx_scale**, it supports all parameters apart from **bgl_flip**.
-There's an odd behaviour where going from 0 to -1 results in a little jitter, but just offset your rotation value by 360, and you're all good.
+There's an odd behaviour where going from 0 to -1 results in a little jitter, but just offset your rotation value by a multiple of 360, and you're all good.

 ## bgl_draw_gfx_rle
 Draws an RLE encoded graphics file to the BGL's graphics buffer.
 Usage is identical to **bgl_draw_gfx**.
 To convert an image to RLE, use **convert.py** the same way as before, but use the option **--rle**.
-It's advisable to use a different file extension to make it easier to identify an RLE encoded file.
-Using RLE offers a significant reduction in file size, and is also slightly faster to draw.
+It's advisable to use a different file extension (such as .rle) to make it easier to identify an RLE encoded file.
+Using RLE offers a significant reduction in file size, but can be slower to draw.

 ## bgl_draw_gfx_rle_fast
 Identical to **bgl_draw_gfx_rle**, but removes **bgl_flip** and skips all the edge checks to increase speed.
 It draws graphics... rle fast.